Failure modes, effects, and diagnostic analysis: Development

 The FMEDA technique was developed in the late 1980s by exida engineers based in part on a paper in the 1984 RAMS Symposium.
-The initial FMEDA added two additional pieces of information to the FMEA analysis process.
+The initial FMEDA added additional information to the FMEA process.
 The first piece of information added in an FMEDA is the quantitative failure data (failure rates and the distribution of failure modes) for all components being analyzed.
 The second piece of information added to an FMEDA is the probability of the system or subsystem to detect internal failures via automatic on-line diagnostics.
-This is crucial to achieving and maintaining reliability in increasingly complex systems and for systems that may not be fully exercising all functionality under normal circumstances such as a low demand Emergency Shutdown System, ESD System.

-There is a clear need for a measurement of automatic diagnostic capability.
-This was recognized in the late 1980s In that context the principles and basic methods for the modern FMEDA were first documented in the book Evaluating Control System Reliability.
+The need to measure automatic diagnostic effectiveness was recognized in the late 1980s.
+Functional safety failure modes were added and first documented in the book Evaluating Control System Reliability.
 The actual term FMEDA was first used in 1994 and after further refinement the methods were published in the late 1990s.
-The method was explained to members of the IEC 61508 committee in the late 90s and included in the standard as a method of determining failure rate, failure mode and diagnostic coverage for products.
+The method was explained to members of the IEC 61508 committee in the late 90s and included in the standard as a method of determining failure rate, failure mode and diagnostic coverage for devices.
 FMEDA techniques have been further refined during the 2000s primarily during IEC 61508 preparation work.
 The key changes have been: